flipt-io/ffs/README.md

 The query rules are written as an S-Expression: [go.scm](./rules/go.scm)

 3. It checks the values of the captured values, which should contain the matching `Key` or `FlagKey`, and `NamespaceKey` values.
-4. Finally, it captures the filename and location of the code and outputs the results to STDOUT or optionally to a file.
+4. Finally, it captures the filename and location of the code.

+### Validation

+The tool takes output of the parser step and validates the results against the Flipt API.

+It does this by:

+1. Fetching the list of all flags from the Flipt API for the given namespace.
+It defaults to trying to access Flipt at `http://localhost:8080` but can be configured with the `FLIPT_ENDPOINT` environment variable.
+2. It then checks the results of the parser against the list of flags returned from the API.
+3. For each flag in code that is not found in the API, it will write the output to `STDOUT` and optionally a file of where the missing flag was found in code.

 ```json
 {"namespaceKey":"default","flagKey":"foo","location":{"file":"./examples/go/basic.go","startLine":14,"startColumn":64,"endLine":21,"endColumn":1}}